Mamdasn/telegrambot/README.md

 To run the Telegram bot container, make sure you have already installed docker and docker-compose on your device.
 There you go, now you should have a fully functional Telegram bot running in a docker container.

+You can find an instance of this simple bot on telegram [HERE](https://t.me/ExampleOnGitBot)

 ## Documentation
 The documentation can be found [HERE](https://mamdasn.github.io/telegrambot/)